 Just minutes from downtown lies an urban playground for hikers, trail runners, mountain bikers, anglers and paddlers!
 Miles of diverse trails await you at Ijams Nature Center.
 The tranquil trails on the river side of the park wind through undisturbed woods where wildflowers carpet the path and songbirds twill.
 The Wildlife Sanctuary Trail System features almost 4 miles of hiking only trails.
-Across the street, the rugged terrain that was once home to a post-industrial landscape, has been redesigned into 7.0 miles of multi-use trails that comprise the Quarry and Natural Area Trail System with more trails on the drawing board!
+Across the street, the rugged terrain that was once home to a post-industrial landscape, has been redesigned into over 9 miles of multi-use trails that comprise the Quarry and Natural Area Trail System.
 The trails have been routed to enhance the distinctive features of this section — a sparkling quarry lake, unique rock formations, scenic overlooks and rugged terrain.
 The mature woodlands are home to a variety of wildlife and birds.
 Along the trails you'll spot caves hidden deep in the rocks, you'll wind past the historic Stanton cemetery and climb to the overlooks of scenic gorges.
 There's much to do and much to experience at Mead's Quarry!
-Check out our events calendar for hikes and mountain bike rides, runs, paddles and rock climbing events.
+Check out our calendar for hikes, mountain bike rides, runs, paddles and rock climbing events.

-Ijams Nature Center, teamed up with Legacy Parks Foundation and the Appalachian Mountain Bike Club (AMBC), has developed a network of multi-use trails through the old hickory forest adjacent to the Ross Marble Natural Area.
-This section of trail is part of the South Loop of Knoxville's Urban Wilderness which connects to the following trail systems: Forks of the River; Helix Trails; William Hastie Natural Area; and Marie Myers Park.
+Ijams Nature Center, teamed up with Legacy Parks Foundation and the Appalachian Mountain Bike Club (AMBC), to developed a network of multi-use trails through the old hickory forest adjacent to the Ross Marble Natural Area.
+This section of trail is part of the South Loop of Knoxville's Urban Wilderness which connects to the following trail systems: Forks of the River; Anderson School Trails; William Hastie Natural Area; Marie Myers Park; and Baker Creek Preserve.

 Wildlife Sanctuary Trail System

-DISCOVERY TRAILS: Series of meandering trails that travel half-a-mile between the Home Site and the Tennessee River, along the Fern Walk passing by the Lotus Pond.
+Discovery Trails: Series of meandering trails that travel 0.4-miles between the Home Site and the Tennessee River, along the Fern Walk passing by the Lotus Pond.
 Pedestrian only trail.

-NORTH & SOUTH COVE TRAIL: This 0.5 mile combined trail creates a loop for the River Trail and makes a connection with the Tower Trail.
+North and South Cove Trails: This 0.5-mile combined trail creates a loop for the River Trail and makes a connection with the Tower Trail.
 This tranquil section of trail features woodland butterfiles and spring wildflowers.
 Note that the North Cove section of trail is hilly.
 Pedestrian only trail.

-TOLL CREEK LOOP: Short 0.14 mile loop off the River or Tower Trail featuring a short boardwalk along the scenic Toll Creek where you might spy signs of a beaver dam!
+Toll Creek Loop: Short 0.2-mile loop off the River or Tower Trail featuring a short boardwalk along the scenic Toll Creek where you might spy signs of a beaver dam!
 Pedestrian only trail.

-SERENDIPITY TRAIL: Paved, wheelchair-accessible 0.32 mile loop lined with a diversity of labeled tree species, passes by the small ponds and the rock gardens that date back to the time of the Ijams family.
+Serendipity Trail: Paved, wheelchair-accessible 0.3-mile loop lined with a diversity of labeled tree species, passes by the small ponds and the rock gardens that date back to the time of the Ijams family.
 Pedestrian only.

-UNIVERSAL TRAIL: On this 0.24 mile wheelchair-accessible trail you'll pass by the Invertebrate Inn and the Teenie Playhouse!
+Universal Trail: On this 0.25-mile wheelchair-accessible trail you'll pass by the Invertebrate Inn and the Teenie Playhouse!
 Pedestrian only trail.